AriFordsham/GHCWiki/magical-reflection-support.md

 ```

 This certainly works.
-The trouble is that any knowledge about what is reflected is totally lost.
+The trouble is that any knowledge about what is reflected goes unused.
 For instance, if I write

 ```
 reify12$\p -> reflect p +3